xiwenc/fastpush/README.md

 # cf fast-push samplefastpush  0.40s user 0.05s system 7% cpu 5.667 total
 ```
 Please note that the initial push is not very representative of a real world scenario because it adds overhead of having to push the cf-fastpush-controller binary.
 We can speed it up for slow connections by incorporating it in buildpacks that fetches the executable if needed.

-Note: Feel free to submit Pull-requests for examples integrations with other frameworks/languages.

 Credits:
 ===